Graduate Program Counseling: Clinical Rehabilitation

 What can I do with a master's degree in Counseling: Clinical Rehabilitation?

-Our graduates are eligible to obtain the both Certified Rehabilitation Counselor and the National Certified Counselor certifications as well as licensure as professional counselors.
+Our graduates are eligible to obtain both Certified Rehabilitation Counselor and the National Certified Counselor certifications as well as licensure as professional counselors.
 Our graduates are employed in public mental health agencies, public and private community counseling agencies, employee assistance programs, day treatment and inpatient hospital settings, private practice, group practice, community colleges, university settings, and public and private vocational rehabilitation agencies.
 Graduates are employed as counselors at various community mental health agencies and in private practice.

 - Work as counselors in private practice or community agencies